Nephrectomy Models

 Unilateral Nephrectomy (UNx)

-Unilateral nephrectomy involves the surgical removal of one kidney, resulting in an immediate ~50% reduction in renal mass.
+Unilateral nephrectomy involves the removal of one kidney, resulting in a controlled ~50% reduction in renal mass.
+This procedure provides a stable and reproducible method for modulating renal function while maintaining high survival and low variability.

 • Investigate early-stage renal adaptation mechanisms